 New Jersey Greensand: An organic source of 3% Potassium that holds moisture, has a high cation exchange capacity, and contains many trace minerals.
 It is a slow release product.

 Texas Greensand: Texas’s finest source of organic greensand, contains 3% Potassium.
 This slow release product holds moisture, has a high cation exchange capacity, and contains many trace minerals.

-this is a mined carbon concentrate that multiply microorganisms and has the effect of making nutrients in the soil available.
-We have been using this for years in our potting mixes.
+this is a mined carbon concentrate that multiplies microorganisms and has the effect of making nutrients in the soil available.
+We have been using this for years in our potting mixes and gardens.

 This is a water-absorbing gel that absorbs 200-400 times its density in water.
 It is used as a soil amendment to increase the water-holding capacity of soils, reducing watering frequency by 20-40% in the ground and 50-75% in containers and hanging baskets.
 It greatly aids establishing of young plants, and improves soil structure, staying effective for 8 years.
 It has been used to help trees in drought and to reduce the water requirements of lawns.
 I have used this product for 12 years in producing plants from seed and found it very useful, needing very little in the soil.
 It is a synthetic polyacrylamide polymer that has been determined nonhazardous by OSHA, but has not passed organic standards by OMRI.